dimsum16/dimsum-data/README.md

 - The Twitter datasets replace usernames, hashtags, URLs, and numbers by special symbols, while the original text is always preserved in the STREUSLE part.
 - The Universal POS tags in the Twitter datasets do not use the new subordinating conjunction category `SCONJ`.
 Subordinating conjunctions are instead labeled as adpositions (`ADP`) or conjunctions (`CONJ`).

+### `dimsum16.test.blind`, task test input

+This is in the same format as the training data, except without MWE and supersense annotations, which are to be predicted by the system:

+  - there is no supersense label (column 8 is blank)
+  - MWE tags (column 5) are all `O`, and MWE parent offsets (column 6) are all `0`, indicating that no MWEs are marked
+  - sentence IDs (column 9) are unanalyzable to obscure the sentence's source dataset and its order relative to other sentences; the sentences in this file are listed in a random order

+#### Composition

+The test set consists of 16,500 words in 1,000 English sentences.
+The sentences are drawn from the following sources:

+  - online reviews from the TrustPilot corpus ([Hovy et al. 2015](http://www.www2015.it/documents/proceedings/proceedings/p452.pdf))
+  - tweets from the Tweebank corpus ([Kong et al. 2014](http://www.aclweb.org/anthology/D14-1108))
+  - TED talk transcripts from the IWSLT MT evaluation campaigns, obtained from the WIT³ archive ([Cettolo et al. 2012](http://mt-archive.info/EAMT-2012-Cettolo.pdf)), some of which were used for the NAIST-NTT TED Talk Treebank ([Neubig et al. 2014](http://www.mt-archive.info/10/IWSLT-2014-Neubig.pdf))

+More precise information on the composition and preparation of the test corpus will be announced after the end of the task evaluation period.

 ## File format